mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 006 - Review Every Line Before Commit/readme.md

 You prompt and paste AI-generated code directly into your project without thinking twice.

-You trust the AI without verification and create [workslop](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20313%20-%20Workslop%20Code/readme.md) that ~someone else~ you will have to clean up later.
+You trust the AI without verification and create [workslop](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%20313%20-%20Workslop%20Code/readme.md) that ~someone else~ you'll have to clean up later.

 You assume the code works because it *looks* correct (or complicated enough to impress anyone).